SymmetryLabs/SLStudio/README.md

 * [Fadecandy](https://github.com/scanlime/fadecandy)
 * KiNET

-LX differs from many other lighting/VJ software packages in that it is designed for non-uniform 3-D pixel layouts, rather than dense 2-D screens.
+LX differs from many other lighting/VJ software packages in that it is designed to support non-uniform 3D pixel layouts, rather than dense 2D screens.
 Whereas many applications are capable of video mapping LED pixel arrays, LX functions more like a sparse vertex shader.
-The rendering engine knows the discrete position of each pixel and takes that information into account as each pixel is rendered.
+The rendering engine takes into account the discrete spatial position of each pixel.

 A companion library, [P3LX](https://github.com/heronarts/P3LX), makes it simple to embed LX in the Processing 3 environment with modular UI controls and simulation, the  most typical use case.
-This core library, however, is free of any dependency on the Processing libraries or runtime.
+This core library is kept separate, free of any dependency on the Processing libraries or runtime.

 ## Licensing Notes ##